koenighotze/koenighotze.github.io/_drafts/2019-06-23-eventsourcing-part1.md

 Each service needs to hold some state.
 And each service needs to be informed of certain state changes within other services.

-So the question arises: how do we represent this data and how do we represent the real-world dynamics in our microservice architecture?
+So the question arises: _how do we represent this data and how do we represent the real-world dynamics in our microservice architecture?_

+One approach is a shared database, illustrated by the following diagram.

-One way is using event sourcing.
+A different way is using event sourcing.
 Each microservice publishes events of a type like „Coffee ordered“ and may subscribe to multiple different event types.
 E.g. the Coffee preparation service may subscribe to „Coffee ordered“ events to trigger a new preparation task.

 In general I like to model services in a way, that events of a certain type can only originate in a single service.
 Ownership and domain-fit is achieved more easily that way.